Search for new phenomena in final states with two opposite-charge, same-flavor leptons, jets, and missing transverse momentum in pp collisions at $\sqrt{s} = $ 13 TeV: Signal regions

 \section{Signal regions}

 The selections for all SRs, described below, are summarized in Table~\ref{tab:selections_signalRegions}.

-The on-\PZ search regions are designed to achieve low expected backgrounds from SM processes, while maintaining sensitivity to a variety of new-physics models including but not limited to the ones described in Section~\ref{sec:signalmodels}.
+The on-\PZ search regions are designed to achieve low backgrounds from SM processes, while maintaining sensitivity to a variety of new-physics models, not only the processes described in Section~\ref{sec:signalmodels}.
 The dilepton invariant mass is required to be in the range $86 < \mll < 96\GeV$, which is compatible with the \PZ boson mass.
 The events must contain at least two jets and satisfy $\ptmiss > 100\GeV$.
 The two highest \pt\ jets in the event are required to have a separation in $\phi$ from \ptvecmiss\ of at least 0.4 to reduce backgrounds where the \ptmiss\ in the event comes from jet mismeasurements.
-Events containing additional electrons (muons) with $\pt\ > 10\GeV$, $\abs{\eta} < 2.5 (2.4)$, and an isolation value less than 0.4 are rejected, as are events containing an isolated, charged PF candidate passing the selections described in Section~\ref{sec:samplesObjects}.
+Events containing additional electrons (muons) with $\pt\ > 10\GeV$, $\abs{\eta} < 2.5 (2.4)$, and passing the looser isolation criteria from Section~\ref{sec:samplesObjects}, are rejected, as are events containing an isolated, charged PF candidate passing the selections described in that Section.
 Multiple on-\PZ SRs are defined using these selection criteria as a baseline: the first set for the strong production search and two additional regions for EW production searches.

 For the on-\PZ strong-production SRs, we make selections requiring a large level of hadronic activity in the event, which we expect in the decays of strongly coupled new particles.
 We define three SR categories: ``SRA'' (2--3~jets), ``SRB'' (4--5~jets), and ``SRC'' ($\geq$6~jets).
 These categories are further divided as having either zero or at least one b-tagged jet.
 The kinematic variable \mttwo~\cite{MT2variable,MT2variable2} is used to reduce the background from \ttbar\ events.
 This variable was first introduced to measure the mass of pair-produced particles, each decaying to the same final state, consisting of a visible and an invisible particle.
 It is defined using \ptvecmiss and two visible objects (leptons, jets, or combinations thereof) as: